Azure/fleet/docs/troubleshooting/README.md

 - `maxSurge` is configured to **25% * 3 (desired number), rounded to 1**

 #### Summary of Events:
 1. Initially, when the CRP was created, two `ClusterResourceBindings` were generated.
-However, since the `test-ns` namespace did not exist on the hub cluster, the work object was created with an empty list of manifests, and `ClusterResourcePlacementSynchronized` was set to `true`.
+However, since the `test-ns` namespace did not exist on the hub cluster, the `Work` object was created with an empty list of manifests, and `ClusterResourcePlacementSynchronized` was set to `true`.
 2. Upon creating the `test-ns` namespace on the hub, the rollout controller attempted to update the two existing `ClusterResourceBindings`.
-However, the `rollingUpdate` configuration posed a challenge: `maxUnavailable` was set to 1, which was already the case due to a missing member cluster.
+However, the `rollingUpdate` configuration was too strict: `maxUnavailable` was set to 1, which was already the case due to a missing member cluster.
 If, during the update, even one of the bindings failed to apply, it would violate the `rollingUpdate` configuration since `maxUnavailable` was set to 1.

 #### Resolution:
 - To address this specific issue, consider manually setting `maxUnavailable` to a value greater than 2 to relax the `rollingUpdate` configuration.
-- Alternatively, you can also join the third member cluster.
+- Alternatively, you can also join a third member cluster.

 ### How can I debug when my CRP ClusterResourcePlacementApplied condition is set to "False"?

-#### **Investigation steps:
+#### Investigation steps:

-1. Check `placementStatuses`, in the `ClusterResourcePlacement` status section, inspect the `placementStatuses` to identify which clusters have the `ResourceApplied` condition set to `false` and note down their `clusterName`.
+1. Check `placementStatuses`: In the `ClusterResourcePlacement` status section, inspect the `placementStatuses` to identify which clusters have the `ResourceApplied` condition set to `false` and note down their `clusterName`.
-2. Locate `work` Object in Hub Cluster, use the identified `clusterName` to locate the `work` object associated with the member cluster. please check this [section](#how-and-where-to-find-the-correct-work-resource) to get the latest work object.
+2. Locate `Work` Object in Hub Cluster: Use the identified `clusterName` to locate the `Work` object associated with the member cluster.
-3. Check `work` object status, inspect the status of the `work` object to understand the specific issues preventing successful resource application.
+3. Check `Work` object status: Inspect the status of the `Work` object to understand the specific issues preventing successful resource application.

 #### Example Scenario:
-In the presented case, the `ClusterResourcePlacement` is attempting to propagate a namespace containing a deployment to two member clusters.
+In this example, the `ClusterResourcePlacement` is attempting to propagate a namespace containing a deployment to two member clusters.
 However, the namespace already exists on one member cluster, specifically named `kind-cluster-1`.

 #### CRP spec:
 ```